ibm-cloud-docs/secrets-manager/secrets-manager-cli.md

 Delete a secret group by specifying the ID of the secret group.

 **Note:** To delete a secret group, it must be empty.
-If you need to remove a secret group that contains secrets, you must first [delete the secrets](#secrets-manager-cli-secret-delete-command) that are associated with the group.
+If you need to remove a secret group that contains secrets, you must first [delete the secrets](#delete-secret) that are associated with the group.

 ```sh
 ibmcloud secrets-manager secret-group-delete --id ID
 ```
-{: pre}

 #### Command options